 The Prevent Cancer Foundation, a 501(c)3 nonprofit, was founded in 1985 by Carolyn Aldigé, in memory of her father who died of cancer one year earlier.
-Since that time, the Foundation has fulfilled its mission of saving lives across all populations through cancer prevention and early detection through our four areas:
+Since that time, the Foundation has fulfilled its mission of empowering people to stay ahead of cancer through prevention and early detection through our four areas:

 The Foundation helps increase insight into the disease by funding innovative research that allows us to understand how to prevent cancer or detect it early when it can be more successfully treated.